-For presenting the ESMP of ERP 1;
+For presenting the ESMF of ERP 1;

-- The NRPB will share the updated ESMP with formal stakeholders by sending an email and asking their comments and feedback.
-These comments will be consolidated into the latest version of the ESMP which will be disclosed on the NRPB website.
-For consultations on future standalone ESMPs, the NRPB may choose any of the above methods as appropriate. - The updated ESMP will be disclosed in mid-February 2020 to seek feedback from Public through following actions; - ✓ Public notice - ✓ Facebook posts - ✓ Newspaper article - The process of these consultations will be documented, and the ESMPs will be updated reflecting the feedback from the consultations. - The final updated ESMP will be posted on the NRPB's website (https://nrpbsxm.org/) by the end of February 2020. - The NRPB will ensure the consultations are effective, well targeted, transparent, and early enough to make sure to get the stakeholder views adequately reflected in the project decisions.
+- The NRPB shared the updated ESMP with formal implementing partners by sending an email and requesting their comments and feedback on February 14th, 2020 with an intension that received comments would be consolidated into the latest version of the ESMP which will be disclosed on the NRPB website.
+For consultations on future standalone ESMPs, the NRPB may choose any of the above methods as appropriate. - The updated ESMP was published on February 14th, 2020 to seek feedback from Public through following actions; - ✓ Public notice - ✓ Facebook posts - ✓ Newspaper article - The process of these both consultations was completed on February 22th, 2020 with no comments received from public or formal implementing partners. - The ESMP has since been updated and this updated version, now ESMF, dated October 20th, 2020 will be published to seek feedback from the Public in the same manner as previously described in the week of February 1, 2021. - The updated ESMF of October 20th, 2020, will be published on the NRPB's website (https://nrpbsxm.org/), before the end of February 2021. - The NRPB ensures the consultations are effective, well targeted, transparent, and early enough to make sure to get the stakeholder views adequately reflected in the project decisions.